-You may be wondering why start an online business in the first place.
+You may be wondering, why start an online business in the first place?
 Why not go with a brick-and-mortar one instead?

 However, with an online business, all you need is:

-But the point is that you don’t need to risk your life’s savings to become a (successful) online entrepreneur.
+In other words, launching an online business with $100 as a starting capital is feasible, and you don’t need to risk your life’s savings to become a successful online entrepreneur.

-Another advantage online businesses have over brick-and-mortar businesses is that they can stay open 24/7 (even through lockdowns and other disruptions).
+Another advantage online businesses have over brick-and-mortar businesses is that they can stay open 24/7, even through lockdowns and other disruptions.

 Since you don’t need to be physically present to make a sale, your business can generate revenue with less day-to-day involvement.

 Alternatively, you can start selling on online marketplaces such as Amazon, eBay and Etsy.

 Here’s how it works:

-- The customer orders a product on your ecommerce website.
+The customer orders a product on your ecommerce website.

-- You forward the order to the manufacturer.
+You forward the order to the manufacturer.

-- The manufacturer then ships the product directly to the customer.
+The manufacturer then ships the product directly to the customer.

-Affiliate marketing is worth considering if you want to start an online business but aren’t interested in creating your own products.
+Affiliate marketing is worth considering if you want to start an online business but aren’t interested in creating your products.

 It’s a popular way to make money online.
 According to the SaaS Scout, the annual affiliate marketing spending by brands is estimated at $12 billion.
 The figure is expected to grow by 10% in the next few years.